Has anyone ever seen the movie ‘Rounders’?

 Variance Real Life Example

-When you first begin to play poker it can be very difficult to comprehend what variance is; and more importantly, what way it affects you as a poker player.
+When you first begin to play poker it can be very difficult to understand variance is; and more importantly, what way it affects you as a poker player.
 An analogy for variance can be easily understood when thinking about the flipping a coin.
 Coins are for the most part unbiased: meaning that when you flip a coin there is an equal chance of landing on heads or tails i.e. 50% probability.

 This is verifiable in real life.
 Flip a coin 10 times probabilistically you should get 5 heads and 5 tails, but that always won’t occur.
 You might get 7 heads and 3 tails, or you might even get all heads or tails.
 However, if you continued to flip the coin after 1,000, 10,000 or even 10,000,000 times you would find the percentage will converge towards 50% heads and 50% tails.